MasterMedo/daily-expense-manager/README.md

 ![categorypiechart](./img/category_pie_chart.png)

+the chart isn't surprising at all. what maybe catches eye is the transport cost which seems unbelievably low. that is merely due to my habit of walking everywhere. even more so when everything is so close in Poznan.

-### what is the preferred public transport?
+### what is the preferred public transport (including traveling)?

-this is a very similar problem to the one we solved just a minute ago, we group by entries by description where the category value is 'transport'
+this is a very similar problem to the one above. entries should be grouped by description where the category value is 'transport' or 'travel'. an important note is that personal transportation (car/motorbike) is excluded.

 ```python
 preferred_transport = []